Veladare/First-assignment/README.md

 ## Usage

-To inspect the work, click on the link and then right click anywhere on the webpage.
-Click inspect and a new tab will open which shows the HTML structure of the webpage for individuals to review.
+To inspect the work on the webpage, right click on the side of the webpage.
+A window will open, then click inspect and a new tab will open which shows the HTML structure of the webpage for individuals to review.

 ## Credits